Amex Gold to Platinum upgrade offer

 Bottom line

-Between the 100,000-point upgrade bonus, reasonable spending requirement, useful perks, and my upcoming travel plans, it’s a much better fit.
-More importantly, trading the Dunking Donut credit for access to the Centurion Lounge seemed like a better choice.
+Between the 100,000-point upgrade bonus, reasonable spending requirement, useful perks, and my upcoming travel plans, it was a much better fit.
+More importantly, trading the Dunkin’ Donuts credit for access to the Centurion Lounge seemed like a better trade for me.

 It was only last year that I downgraded my Amex Platinum to Gold because I knew I wouldn’t be able to maximize the card’s travel benefits fully.
 I don’t like wasting money on credit card annual fees for the sake of having a pretty card in my wallet.
-I review my spending habits critically and try to choose cards that best suit my needs.
+I review my spending habits critically and try to choose cards that earn the most rewards and suit my travel needs.

 Have you recently upgraded your Amex Gold to Platinum?
 Why or why not?